mvysny/vaadin-on-kotlin/docs/guides/security.md

 of a particular route.

 For example, the View may check e.g. whether given user has the right to see particular record or a document.
-If not, [AccessRejectedException](src/main/kotlin/eu/vaadinonkotlin/security/AccessRejectedException.kt) must be simply thrown.
+If not, the `AccessRejectedException` must be simply thrown.
 The exception is then caught by the Vaadin exception handler and the user will be presented by the "access rejected" page with HTTP 403.